domainsofapp/domainsofapp.github.io/_posts/2016-02-19-favorite-quotations.md

 Don't forget to floss. --Mona Lee Fultz, Actress, in the film "Boyhood"

-Floss the teeth you wish to keep. --Unknown Source
+Floss the teeth you wish to keep. --Source Unknown

+YOLO (You Only Live Once) --Source Unknown